Uraxii/naous/source-art/writing/tutorial.md

 > - **Frontal AoE attack**: circular flat shape on the ground directly in front of the Stilled.
 Indicated with a red or otherwise "scary" zone that suggests the player should get away.
 Has a long wind-up and animation where the Stilled rears it's head and shoulders back to scream, then slams down.
 Should have a cooldown, maybe 5-10 seconds.
 >   - Possibly trigger this after taking X hits?
 Eg. every 2 hits will always use the AoE attack next?

 Persistence and purpose win the day as the Stilled's form dissolves into the surroundings.
-From its core another Echo involuntarily combines its shape with our own, providing yet another ability.
+From its mask another Echo involuntarily combines its shape with our own, providing yet another ability.

 > A new support Echo is automatically equipped to the player in the next available slot.
 The slot on the hotbar illuminates to grab attention as its icon appears.
 >